 These courses permit students to complete the two-semester freshman writing requirement by taking six one-hour modules.
 The Introduction module must be taken at the start of WRT 101M.
 The following modules must be included for transfer: Essay; Writing about Literature; and Research.
 Students may select two additional modules from the following list to complete the requirement.
 The Essay module must be taken before Writing about Literature or Research.
 Other modules may be taken in any sequence.
-Any three modules are: (1) Introduction; (2) Sentences; (3) Paragraphs; (4) Essay; (5) Writing about Literature; (6) Research; (7) Reading Literature; (8) Dream Journal; (9) Individual Studies; (10) Journal; (11) Dialects; (12) Creative Writing.
+Any three modules may be taken in a semester for WRT 70 credit.
+The modules are: (1) Introduction; (2) Sentences; (3) Paragraphs; (4) Essay; (5) Writing about Literature; (6) Research; (7) Reading Literature; (8) Dream Journal; (9) Individual Studies; (10) Journal; (11) Dialects; (12) Creative Writing.